-Waipū is the Districts southern-most growth area, located on the coast.
+Waipū is the District's southern-most growth area, located on the coast.
 Because of its southern location, attractive amenity and proximity to State Highway 1, it is an attractive destination for families moving up from Auckland.

-Percentage population increase for Waipū are some of the highest in the District with population forecasted to rise by nearly 120% increase by 2048.
-This is due to the factors described above as well as its proximity to future economic opportunities in Marsden - Ruakākā.
+Percentage population increase for Waipū is some of the highest in the District with the population forecasted to rise by nearly 120% by 2048.
+This is due to the factors described above as well as to its proximity to future economic opportunities in Marsden Point/Ruakākā.

-Waipū has a thriving commercial centre as well as number of hospitality businesses.
-Within the wider area, there are popular tourist destinations of Waipū Cove and Langs Beach.
+Waipū has a thriving commercial centre as well as a number of hospitality businesses.
+Within the wider area, there are popular tourist destinations at Waipū Cove and Langs Beach.